-- 60. The membership of a Fitness to Practise Appeal Panel comprises three members from the pool of trained panel members plus an external member as follows, - member of staff from the pool of trained Chair persons - a member of University staff - a sabbatical officer or a student member nominated by the Students' Union - a Registrant of the relevant Registration Body who is external to the University - A member of OSCAR is in attendance as Secretary to the Appeal Panel. - 61.
-Members of a Fitness to Practise Appeal Panel should have no current academic or personal connection with the student (or students) considered by the Panel.
+- 61. The membership of a Fitness to Practise Appeal Panel comprises three members from the pool of trained panel members plus an external member as follows, - member of staff from the pool of trained Chair persons - a member of University staff - a sabbatical officer or a student member nominated by the Students' Union - a Registrant of the relevant Registration Body who is external to the University (GMC registrants must have a licence to practise)

+A member of OSCAR is in attendance as Secretary to the Appeal Panel.

+62. Members of a Fitness to Practise Appeal Panel should have no current academic or personal connection with the student (or students) considered by the Panel.
 Members of the Appeal Panel should not have been members of the initial Fitness to Practise Panel.